changzhiai/IANN/docs/source/api.rst

 .. autoclass:: iann.plugins.converter.EnsembleLAMMPSModelWrapper
    :members: forward

-.. function:: iann.plugins.converter.convert_model_for_lammps
+.. autofunction:: iann.plugins.converter.convert_model_for_lammps

-.. function:: iann.plugins.converter.convert_models_for_lammps
+.. autofunction:: iann.plugins.converter.convert_models_for_lammps

 For more information about specific functions and classes, see their respective module.